tafia/quick-protobuf/README.md

   - Dead simple generated modules:
     - a struct with public fields
     - an implementation of Message(Read/Write), which means just one match loop for reader
-    - more than 10x smaller modules in practice
+    - close to 10x smaller modules in practice
     - modifying the generated code if needed while not necessarily advised is totally fine as the code is easy to reason about
   - Easier on memory (no trait objects, no storage of unknown fields)